Spacesity/Avatar-of-Light/README.md

 Install the latest version of Python: https://www.python.org/downloads/

-To install the requirements, do this:
+To install the requirements, paste this into Command Prompt on Windows:

 ```
 pip install -r requirements.txt
 ```
 ## OBJECTIVE:

 Use Arrow keys (left, right) and or WASD (A and D) to move side to side and spacebar to interact.
 You must avoid the enemies, and you earn 1 point for each enemy you dodge.
 Try and compete friends by getting high scores.